-Each year, Quarterly Questions participants answer 40 knowledge-based questions (30 questions in a subspecialty and 10 in core ophthalmic knowledge) and 10 article-based questions in an online, on-demand testing environment.
+Each year, Quarterly Questions® participants answer 40 knowledge-based questions (30 questions in a subspecialty and 10 in core ophthalmic knowledge) and 10 article-based questions in an online, on-demand testing environment.
 In quarters 1 and 2, 15 subspecialty questions and 5 core questions are delivered per quarter.
 In quarter 3, at least 10 article-based questions are delivered.
 The year's fourth quarter allows for

 "catch-up," with no new questions launched.
-For more information about the Quarterly Questions program and scoring procedures, visit https://abop.org/QQ.
+For more information about the Quarterly Questions® program and scoring procedures, visit Quarterly Questions | American Board of Ophthalmology (abop.org).